 - The testator was unduly influenced in making the Will i.e. he was coerced against his/her wishes to make the provisions in the Will.

 Such actions to challenge a Will are referred to as ‘contentious probate’ actions.
+What is contentious probate going to affect in terms of the Will?
+Well, this completely depends on the circumstances.

 Another way in which the provisions of the testator’s Will or the distributions under the Intestacy Rules can be amended is if an individual seeks to bring a claim under the Inheritance (Provision for Family Dependants) Act 1975.
 This entails an applicant stating that they have not been left reasonable provision either under the Intestacy Rules or under the testator’s Will.